nebi-um/testing_workshop/README.md

 Interested, but confused?

-There will be a new workshop covering this topics in the future!
+There will be a new workshop covering these topics in the future!